18F/handbook/_pages/how-we-work/tools/slack.md

 - [Dolores Landingham](https://gsa-tts.slack.com/team/mrs_landingham): our onboarding bot.
 Ask for access in [#wg-onboarding](https://gsa-tts.slack.com/archives/wg-onboarding).
 - [:evergreen_tree: bot](https://github.com/18F/hubot-slack-github-issues#hubot-slack-github-issues): This bot allows you to “tag” Slack messages as information that should be in the 18F Handbook.
 If you add an 🌲 (`evergreen_tree`) reaction to a Slack message, a bot will open [a GitHub issue in the 18F Handbook repository](https://github.com/18F/handbook/issues) with a link to that message.
 The issue serves as a reminder to integrate the linked information into the handbook.
 - [Slackbot](https://get.slack.help/hc/en-us/articles/202026038-Slackbot-your-assistant-notepad-programmable-bot): We automate responses to frequently asked questions with a Slackbot.
 You can update or customize responses [here](https://gsa-tts.slack.com/customize/slackbot).
 (You can also [add emoji](https://gsa-tts.slack.com/customize/emoji)). **Do not include private or sensitive information in Slackbot automatic responses.**
+- [Standup Bot](https://gsa-tts.slack.com/team/standup-bot): Can be invited into your channel with `/invite @standup-bot` and asked to do text standups.
+You can learn how to configure it by sending the bot a direct message with the word `help`.

 If you're interested in learning more about the bots, or perhaps contributing to them, pop into [#bots](https://gsa-tts.slack.com/archives/bots/).